 The CCLRP was established as an independent project to report on child care cases, mainly heard in the District Courts, so that both professionals and members of the public can learn about how and why children are taken into care, and what happens then.

 Who is the CCLRP responsible to?

 The project was previously funded by two philanthropic organisations, the One Foundation and Atlantic Philanthropies, and received infrastructural support and funding from the Department of Children and Youth Affairs.
 It is now fully funded by the Department of Children and Youth Affairs (DCYA).
 It is overseen by a Steering Group composed of one representative of the DCYA, one representative of the Child and Family Agency – Tusla, two representatives of the CCLRP and an independent chair.
 Its total operational independence is guaranteed in the agreement between the CCLRP and the Department.

 The director of the project, Carol Coulter, along with a number of part-time reporters who are qualified in law or child-care matters, will attend cases and report on them.

 On this website.
 They may be re-published by the media or by other organisations, subject to not being edited without the permission of the project, which owns the copyright on the reports.

 Will all child care cases be reported?

-No. There were almost 8,000 applications in 36 different District Courts in 2011.
+No. There are approximately 8,000 child care applications (many relating to the same case) in 36 different District Courts annually.
 It is not physically possible to attend all cases, so the reporters will attend a representative selection.

 How will the cases be selected?